livvy94/EarthBound-Instrument-Packer/Tutorial videos draft.md

 C8 - Continue previous note

 Don't use Ctrl-S - It saves, then thinks you're typing S and inserts a note.
-Oops!

 ### Subroutines
 To create a subroutine, (show the menu dropdown)

-Here's an example of the syntax you use when referring to subroutines in the hex box: *0,2
+Here's an example of the syntax you use when referring to subroutines in the hex box: `*0,2`

 This means "repeat subroutine 0 two times"